 ROSAT [ Ro entgen Sat ellite] (1990–99), a joint German-U.S.-British project, studied both X-ray and ultraviolet wavelengths never before imaged from space.
 It detected a new class of bright stars that shine only in the ultraviolet part of the spectrum and X-ray emissions from comets.
 The Cosmic Background Explorer (1989–93) studied microwave background radiation that no star or other known object could emit—it is believed to have come from the creation of the universe (see cosmology).
 The Infrared Space Observatory (ISO; 1995–98), launched by ESA, found water in the Orion nebula and in the atmospheres of the giant planets and Titan, found fluoride molecules in interstellar space, and studied the "cool" galaxies first seen by the Infrared Astronomy Satellite (IRAS) in 1983.
 Another European-built orbiting observatory, the Solar and Heliospheric Observatory (SOHO), was launched by NASA in 1995.
 After reaching a position about 950,000 mi (1.5 million km) from the earth, where the gravitational attraction of the earth and the sun are in balance (called a Lagrangian point), SOHO initiated a program of solar physics studies, such as the solar wind and solar plumes.

 The CoRoT space telescope, launched in 2006 and operated by the French space agency in conjunction with ESA and other international partners, has searched for and discovered rocky exoplanets somewhat larger than the earth and studied stellar surface acoustical waves in an attempt to improve the understanding of the physics of stars.
 In 2009 ESA launched the Herschel Space Telescope, with a 138-in.
-(3.5-m) mirror, the largest sent into space so far.
-Positioned some 930,000 mi (1.5 million km) from earth on a mission expected to last three years, it is designed to observe wavelengths from the infrared to the submillimeter and study the formation of galaxies in the early universe and the formation of stars as well as objects in the solar system.
-On the same Ariane rocket that carried Herschel, ESA also launched Planck, which observes the cosmic microwave background radiation.
-Kepler, like CoRoT, is designed to search for rocky, earthlike exoplanets that might be habitable; it was launched by NASA in 2009, and uses a sensitive photometer to monitor the stars in its field of view for the transits of planets.
+(3.5-m) mirror.
+Positioned some 930,000 mi (1.5 million km) from earth on a mission that lasted into 2013, it observed wavelengths from the infrared to the submillimeter and studied the formation of galaxies in the early universe and the formation of stars as well as objects in the solar system.
+On the same Ariane rocket that carried Herschel, ESA also launched Planck, which observed (2009–2013) the cosmic microwave background radiation.
+Kepler, like CoRoT, was designed to search for rocky, earthlike exoplanets that might be habitable; it was launched by NASA in 2009 and conducted a planetary search until 2013.
+Kepler used a sensitive photometer to monitor the stars in its field of view for the transits of planets.
 The data from Kepler also has been used by other astronomers to make discoveries concerning the stars.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.